mlundine/ShorelineSandbox/README.md

              name,
              which_timedelta):
     	"""
-    	Timeseries analysis for satellite shoreline data
+    	Timeseries analysis for satellite shoreline data.

-	Will save spatial series plot
-	(raw, resampled, de-trended, de-meaned) and autocorrelation plot.
+	Will save timeseries plot (raw, resampled, de-trended, de-meaned) and autocorrelation plot.

-	Will also output analysis results to a csv (result.csv)
+	Will also output analysis results to a csv (result.csv).

     	inputs:
     	csv_path (str): path to the shoreline timeseries csv should have columns 'date' and 'position'